-There are so many great Earth Day books that have been published for children.
+There are so many neat Earth Day books that have been published for children.
 It’s actually pretty exciting to see this topic covered so well.
-I’ve narrowed down some of my top picks so that you can check them out with your young readers.
+I’ve narrowed down some of my favorite picks so that you can check them out with your young readers.

 Full Disclosure: This post contains affiliate links.